nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. When `Logic` is called upon to execute a command, it is passed to an `AddressBookParser` object which in turn creates a parser that matches the command (e.g., `DeleteCommandParser`) and uses it to parse the command.
 1. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `DeleteCommand`) which is executed by the `LogicManager`.
 1. The command can communicate with the `Model` when it is executed (e.g. to delete a person).
-1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.
+1. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic` to `UI`.

 Here is a step-by-step explanation of how the `Logic` component works when it uses `ViewModeParser`: